Maine prison program pairs residents with puppies

 Giardinella said right now, America's VetDogs has programs across six states in 14 prisons, mainly on the East Coast.
 She said a few years ago, the wait for people in need to get these service dogs was about three years.
 Now, that timeline has been cut by more than half to about one year.

-Prison residents work with the dogs all day Monday through Friday for a little more than a year.
-Then, they say goodbye, and the dogs go to New York for final, specialized training.
+The people in prison work with the dogs all day, Monday through Friday, for a little more than a year.
+Then they say goodbye, and the dogs go to New York for final, specialized training.

 "All the work they’re doing here at the prison just helps the dogs go through final training faster," Giardinella said.